egeulgen/PANACEA/README.md

 ## Usage

-The wrapper function `score_drugs()` can be used to score and rank drugs for an individual tumor sample via the ‘distance-based’ or ‘RWR’ method.
+The wrapper function `score_drugs()` can be used to score and rank drugs for an individual tumor sample via the “distance-based” or “RWR” method.
 The required inputs are:

 - `driveR_res`: data frame of